chrislevn/vector_database_study/README.md

 [Blog post](https://christopherle.com/blog/2024/research-on-vector-db/)

 ## Features:
-⭐ Supports FLAT, IVF, HNSW, PQ, SQ, and DiskANN (WIP) index.
+- ⭐ Supports FLAT, IVF, HNSW, PQ, SQ, and DiskANN (WIP) index.
+- ⭐ Vector Database from scratch with cache, embedding model from Transformers.
-⭐ Have unit test with time and memory breakdown.
+- ⭐ Have unit test with time and memory breakdown.
-⭐ Support simple UI Test with Streamlit.
+- ⭐ Support simple UI Test with Streamlit.
-⭐ Easy-to-get-started repo to study vector database and index.
+- ⭐ Easy-to-get-started repo to study vector database and index.

 ## Takeways:
 - FLAT is good but is slow.